aleshaleksey/fansys23/01-quick-start.md

 + None: The normal state of being for a mortal.
 + Spiritual: Implies priority of the immaterial world over the material world.
-+ Divine: Implies homage to the forces that created and maintain the world.
++ Divine: Implies deep homage to the forces that created and maintain the world.
-+ Profane: Implies homage to the forces that oppose creation.
++ Profane: Implies deep homage to the forces that oppose creation.
 + One cannot be aligned to "Divine" and "Profane" simultaneously as those forces oppose each other.
 + A character or locale can also become aligned with various elements.
 This affects how other elements interact with the character.